Updated 17/4/25

 • when suffering from severe hypoglycemia

-• during prolonged fitting
+• during prolonged fitting (due to lack of oxygen)

 In these circumstance it is sensible to apply (but not connect) the defibrillator pads in case they become necessary.
-Monitor closely and ensure the Autopulse is on scene and an i-gel and bag are to hand.
+Monitor closely and ensure the AutoPulse is on scene and an i-gel and bag are to hand.
 Organise the Team into roles.

-Watch for the most commonly observed symptoms preceding an arrest, shortness of breath (dyspnoea) with no other causes is the commonest symptom
+Watch for the most commonly observed symptoms preceding an arrest, shortness of breath with no other causes is the commonest symptom

 • chest pain